xi/apca-introduction/analysis.md

 (pow) with different parameters.

--   The log curve with a flare of 0.05 (WCAG 2) is closer to the pow curve with an exponent of 1/3
+-   The log curve with a flare of 0.05 (WCAG 2) is closer to the pow curve with an exponent of 1/3 and a flare of 0.0025
 -   The log curve with a flare of 0.4 is closer to the pow curves with exponents 0.56 and 0.68 (similar to APCA)
--   The pow curve with an exponent of 1/3 **and** a flare of 0.025 is somewhere in the middle.

 This shows that a big part of the different results between WCAG 2.x and APCA are caused by a different choice in parameters.
 If we were to change the flare